-90-degree Walsh switching in Bands 9 and 10 remains a relatively new feature.
+90-degree Walsh switching is available in Bands 9 and 10.
 This allows the user to access the information not only from the spectral windows specified, but also from the resulting "image" spectral windows which lie in the other sideband and which were being suppressed in previous cycles.
 Note that only the actual spectral windows can actively be defined in the spectral line table, and that the image spectral windows will automatically shift anytime LO1 is recomputed (e.g. if additional spectral windows are added, or the bandwidth is changed).
 Walsh switching is activated by ticking the Produce image sidebands option in the Spectral Type section.
-If you select this option, the image spectral windows will be marked by continuous rather than dashed lines in the spectral visualiser, and you will be given the option to view the characteristics of the image spectral windows with the Show image spectral windows tick-box (see Fig. 7).
+If you select this option you will be given the option to view the frequencies of the image spectral windows with the Show image spectral windows tick-box (see Fig. 6).
 Walsh switching is available only when all spectral windows in the setup use the widest (1875 MHz bandwidth) correlator mode.
 Note that storing (and delivery to the PI) of the image spectral window data can be switched on or off for each spectral window individually using the Store Image tickbox.
-For the Single Continuum (see Fig. 4) and Spectral Scan spectral types with 1875-MHz-wide spectral windows, Walsh switching is automatically enabled by the OT - the user has no choice in the matter.
+For the Single Continuum (see Fig. 8) and Spectral Scan spectral types with 1875-MHz-wide spectral windows, Walsh switching is automatically enabled by the OT - the user has no choice in the matter.